Support Organisations: London

 Streatham drop-In Service For Refugees and Asylum Seekers

 2 Mitcham Lane, SW16 6N.
-(Next door to English Martyrs Church)
+(Next to English Martyrs Church)

 Croydon Refugee Day Centre

 West Croydon Baptist Church, (corner of St James and Whitehorse Road), Croydon CR0 2JH.
-Drop in Tuesdays from 10am to 1pm.
-A safe social space with tea, coffee and cake.
-A hot midday meal.
-A small weekly food parcel of non-perishable goods.
-Toiletries and household items.
-Clothing.
-A help desk and signposting service.
-Access to term-time English classes on Thursday morning.
-A play area for pre-school children.
+Drop-in Tues, 10am-1pm.
+A safe social space with tea, coffee and cake; hot midday meal..
+Sometimes give out emergency food, toiletries and clothes.
+Help desk and signposting service.
+Wed am, for people in Croydon asylum hotels, language classes, socialising, activities.
+Play area for pre-school children.

 Young Roots